RubenPera/Device-Drivers/paper/md/sub-questions/How will a synchronization-server be build.md

 This information is enough for the synchronization-server to determine the next action.

-These derivatives will be stored in an array, an array is used because when using indexes it has a $O (1)$ lookup time.
+These derivatives will be stored in an array, an array is used because when using indexes it has a $O(1)$ lookup time.

 ### How will the synchronization-server determine the next action for the finite-state machines

 For an action to be eligible for execution the following must be true:
-When an action is present in a finite-state machine his alphabet its must also be present in the finite-state machine his sensitivity-list.
+When an action is present in a finite-state machine its alphabet it must also be present in the finite-state machine its sensitivity-list.
 This is true for every finite-state machine controlled by the synchronization-server.

 This means that when one or more finite-state machines have an action in their alphabet but not their sensitivity-list this action cannot be executed.